 As a volunteer, I love to spend my time in the classroom sharing ideas and helping students and teachers to improve their English language skills.
 The desire to learn is strong and as such so is my commitment to support them.

-I think what first drew me to Tea Leaf Vision was it is a genuine volunteer program.
+I think what first drew me to TLV was it is a genuine volunteer program.
 There is no big fee that fills the pockets of some overseas for profit organisation and the support you can give to the staff and students with their language learning or other projects is truly valuable and appreciated.
 That’s what got me there – but it’s my love of the Sri Lankan people and this very special school and those beautiful smiles that keeps me coming back year after year…